dkvz/music-planning-backend/README.md

 ## API endpoints
 I currently have them on a piece of paper and since I'm powering through this I might not copy the enpoint documentation.
 Yet.

+-> I had to change delete because it's never supposed to have a request body and Axios actually sort of enforces that.

 ### Timestamps
 Timestamps in database are in seconds but JS uses milliseconds.
 The API expects to receive timestamps in milliseconds, but will send timestamps in seconds.
 Sorry.